-- Print a network configuration page, see the manual explaining the network functions provided by the supplier. - Verify that the port number specified for the IPDS port matches either the port number specified in the Port number parameter in the printer inventory, or the port number specified in the PORT parameter in the PRINTDEV statement under the PSF start procedure.
+- Print a network configuration page, see the manual explaining the network functions provided by the supplier. - Verify that the port number set for the IPDS port matches the port number specified in the Port number parameter in the printer inventory.
 You can use Web Image Monitor to view or change the IPDS port number.